ugiugi0823/DISN/README.md

 bash scripts/run_various_2024.sh
 ```

-Results of changing text to defect > correlation using existing prompts
-It can be confirmed that the defect is corroded compared to the original.
+As a result of changing to various prompts, you can see that it changes in a variety of ways compared to the original.